presslabs/cobalt/docs/planning/concurrency.md

 Pipes are a one way shared communication channel allowing 2 processes to communicate to each other.
 Like any other communication protocol it has to be well defined, in case of linux commands this protocol is simple text.
-While transferring data is now straight forward, marshaling and unmarshalling is not as it takes a lot of time if not done properly / frequently.
+While transferring data is now straight forward, marshalling and unmarshalling is not as it takes a lot of time if not done properly / frequently.

 ##### Conclusions